Summer in Des Moines is packed with family fun, outdoor adventures, local festivals, live entertainment, and unforgettable memories!

 - Find as many murals as you can around Des Moines and take pictures of them.

-- Go camping at The Ledges State Park.
+- Book a weekend of camping fun at The Ledges State Park.

 - Kids need something to do?
 Check out our summer boredom busters!